jaideng1/bazaar-stocks/README.md

 This bazaar-stocks fork only has 35 commits, and the GitHub page has 36 commits.`

 They just mean that there is new content here, in this repository, and you might want to check it out.
-To get rid of them, run `npm run update-info`.
+To get rid of the warnings, run `npm run update-info`.